 As we look ahead to the future, we have been gathering community input to help guide us as we develop our 5-Year Strategic Plan (2021-2026).
 Click here for opportunities to get involved.
 Thank you for joining us in this important equity work.

 The health of human communities is inseparably linked to the health of our natural systems.
 Visit our Eco-Justice page for more.

 Call to Action

 Engage in this equity work with us!
 JVC Northwest is not a monolith; we are an organization formed by thousands of people over the last 60+ years whose intentions were and are to live out the values of: Community, Simple Living, Social and Ecological Justice, and Spirituality.
 We cannot do equity work without our larger community, especially community members most impacted by inequity and injustice.
-We welcome your feedback and invite you to share your comments and observations in this survey.
-Also, if you’d like to receive our Quarterly Equity E-Newsletter, please sign up below.
+Please email email@example.com if you have any questions or would like to share your thoughts about equity at JVC Northwest.